lblod/frontend-embeddable-notule-editor/docs/plugins/location-plugin.md

 - `defaultAddressUriRoot` (default: 'https://example.net/id/adres/')
 - `defaultMunicipality` (default: none)
 - `locationTypes` (default: `['address', 'place', 'area']`)
+- `openModalOnInsert` (default: false) - when `false`, inserts a placeholder, which can be used with the context actions menu, or using the sidebar button to open the modal.
+When `true` opens the modal immediately.
 - `explicitSubjectToLinkTo` (default: none)
 - `subjectTypesToLinkTo` (default: none)